 Mammals and birds all share another characteristic.
 The heart of a mammal or bird contains four chambers.
 Another animal that also has a four-chambered heart is a reptile.
 The crocodile shares the characteristic of having a four-chambered heart.

 The four-chambered heart is essential for the respiratory system of mammals and for mammals to survive.
-Oxygen is needed to survive, but the waste product once the oxygen has performed its function is carbon dioxide.
+Oxygen is needed to survive, but the waste product is carbon dioxide once the oxygen has performed its function.
 Carbon dioxide is expelled back into the air when mammals breathe out.

 The respiratory system allows mammals to breathe in oxygen and expel carbon dioxide.
-Oxygen enters the lungs where the cells of the body transport it through the blood to the left ventricle of the heart.
+Oxygen enters the lungs, where the body’s cells transport it through the blood to the left ventricle of the heart.
 The left ventricle pumps oxygen-rich blood to the left atrium.
 It is then pumped through the arteries to the rest of the body.